AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/configuration.md

 >[!WARNING]
 >
 >* During your pre-implementation process, you must ensure that the authenticated events that your system will send to Experience Platform always contain a person identifier, such as CRMID.
 >* During implementation, you must ensure that the unique namespace with the highest priority is always present in every profile.
-View the examples page for a [good example] and [bad example]...
+See the appendix for an example of a graph with [ideal configurations](#ideal-graph-example) and a graph with [poor configurations](#bad-graph-example).

 By this point, you should have the following: